Key refugee issues worldwide

 Treehouse Theatre initiatives target many specific issues including those listed in the previous section.
 In addition, Treehouse Theatre programs improve English language proficiency, foster a sense of belonging, restore pride in their cultural heritage and hopes and dreams for the future.
 Treehouse Theatre's vision, in a nutshell, is twofold: to build resilience amongst refugee participants using drama-therapy and to (re)educate the Sydney community about genuine refugee experiences using verbatim theatre performance.
 This means that, while the participants are at the heart of every decision and activity, artistic or otherwise, we also strive to ensure that the true stories of our refugee cast are presented factually and clearly.
 It is so important that the Australian community hear these remarkable stories.

-Refugee support groups
+Refugee support and advocacy groups

 Refugee resource organisations